Ybalrid/Ogre_glTF/README.md

  - Use cmake-gui to generate a Visual Studio solutution inside the `build` using the same version that you built Ogre with.
 You probably need to set the `OGRE_HOME` variable.
  - Open the .sln (solution) file into Visual Studio.
 You'll get 2 projects : `Ogre_glTF` (the DLL) and `Ogre_glTF_TEST` (a test program)
- - To make the test program works, copy inside the "build" directory all the .dll files from Ogre's debug and release binary directories
+ - To make the test program works, copy inside the "build" directory all the .dll (and .pdb if you want to debug) files from Ogre's debug and release binary directories
  - Copy the HLMS libary to the "build" directory

+ The "test" program is really crude and badly written, it was to validate taht some of the feautres where workign during developement.

  ## Contributors